Live Chat Visual Assist Platform Pricing Documentation Security

 Is chat data encrypted?

 Yes.
-All visitor personally identifiable information (names, emails, phone numbers, custom data) is encrypted at rest using AES-256-GCM with authenticated encryption.
-Message content is stored in the database and protected by encryption at the infrastructure level.
+All visitor PII is encrypted at rest using AES-256-GCM with authenticated encryption.
 Encryption keys are versioned with rotation support.

 How are passwords stored?

 Agent passwords are hashed with Argon2ID, a memory-hard algorithm designed to resist GPU and ASIC brute-force attacks.
-We never store plaintext passwords.
-Legacy accounts from platform migrations are automatically re-hashed to Argon2ID on first login.
+Legacy accounts are automatically re-hashed on first login.

 What two-factor authentication options are available?

-Agents can enable TOTP authenticator apps (Google Authenticator, Authy, 1Password, etc.), WebAuthn passkeys (YubiKey, Touch ID, Windows Hello), or both.
-Backup codes are generated during 2FA setup for account recovery.
-Magic link login via email is also available as a passwordless option.
+TOTP authenticator apps (Google Authenticator, Authy, 1Password), WebAuthn passkeys (YubiKey, Touch ID, Windows Hello), or both.
+Magic link login is also available as a passwordless option.

 How do sessions work?

-helpr uses a two-token session architecture.
-Short-lived access tokens (1 hour) handle authentication, while longer-lived refresh tokens handle session continuity.
-Refresh tokens are rotated on each use.
-If a refresh token is reused (indicating theft), the entire token family is revoked, logging out all sessions for that device.
+Short-lived access tokens (1 hour) handle authentication, while rotating refresh tokens handle session continuity.
+If a refresh token is reused (indicating theft), the entire token family is revoked.

 Are API requests authenticated?

 Yes.
 The platform API uses HMAC-SHA-256 signed requests with timestamp validation to prevent replay attacks.
-Each API key is scoped with granular read/write permissions and has independent rate limits.
-Keys can be rotated or revoked instantly.
+Each API key is scoped with granular read/write permissions.

 Does helpr detect suspicious login activity?

-Yes. helpr sends email notifications when a login occurs from a new IP address.
+Yes.
+Email notifications are sent when a login occurs from a new IP address.
 The security dashboard shows all active sessions with device, location, and IP information.
-Agents can revoke individual sessions or all sessions at once.

 Contact our security team for architecture reviews, compliance documentation, or penetration test coordination.